tsion/middleearth/drafts/Conditions.md

 `throw`, `warn` calls `signal` to signal a condition.
-But if `signal` returns, `warn` doesn't invoke the debugger--it prints the condition to stderr and returns, allowing its caller to proceed. `warn` also establishes a restart, `muffleWarning`, around the call to `signal` that can be used by a condition handler to make `warn` return without printing anything.
+But if `signal` returns, `warn` doesn't invoke the debugger--it prints the condition to stderr and returns, allowing its caller to proceed. `warn` also establishes a restart, `MuffleWarning`, around the call to `signal` that can be used by a condition handler to make `warn` return without printing anything.
 Of course, a condition signaled with `warn` could also be handled in some other way--a condition handler could "promote"